 We are on the crumbling edge of climate catastrophe.
 We have polluted air, water and soil in ways that may take millennia to heal.
 We are in the midst of a major species extinction crisis.
 Global economic and power structures are moving toward ever-greater inequity, a trajectory that has historically led to revolution and the collapse of great civilizations.
 People around the world are increasingly unhappy, with attendant problems of violence, substance abuse, and angry, polarized discourse.
 Each of these alone is bad, but they have synergistic effects that reduce our chances of resolving any of them independently.

 Our chances of solving any one of these crises is much better if we work toward solving all of them at once.
 This kind of broad approach is not compatible with the usual strategies of political parties, NGOs and issue-driven social movements.
-Only religions can
+Spiritual movements can

 provide people with the kind of new cultural template that will allow for radical changes throughout the system.